rmanhapra/DockerPlayground/README.md

-A set of examples with docker, multstage builds and coker compose
+A set of examples with docker, multstage builds and Docker compose